Hanis3-gatech/CS7641-Project-15/README.md

 ### Random Lasso

 Random Lasso shows great promise in dealing with extreme high dimensional data.
 However, a stable Random Lasso does not exist in practice.
-We were never able to implement a stable release of Random Lasso in Python.James Matthew Hamilton has **a stable release of Random Lasso that outperforms all other regression methods consistently but marginally in terms of RMSE on simulated data**.
+We were never able to implement a stable release of Random Lasso in Python.
+James Matthew Hamilton has **a stable release of Random Lasso that outperforms all other regression methods consistently but marginally in terms of RMSE on simulated data**.
 There are many flavors of Random Lasso, the one we attempted to implement is called HiLasso.
 The author will continue to work on unlocking Random Lasso's potential outside the scope of this project.

 Random lasso forces samples to be equal to features in a bootstrapping process.
 It capitalized on some of the properties displayed in the simulated performance testing – manly that when samples is equal to features there is always some strong performance in Lasso flavored algorithms.